tsao100/Shortest-Path/README.md

 I would like to solve the problem by applied  Dijkstra's Shortest path algorithm in the same tools and envrionment as I had in 1994.
 During these years, I am waiting for AutoCAD Release 9 from the forbiden old DOS software website.
 Finally, it was released by the old-dos.ru in 2019.DEC.14.

 Here it is.
+The AutoCAD Release 9.03i is running in the DOSBOX virtual machine.
+I also ajust the startup batch file, acadr9.bat, the acad.mnu file for a better developement environment.